Lourdes-Mulkern/biot74000-portfolio/_pages/toolkit.md

 **Use example:** What type of construct are you designing, do you have a clean cell line to work with, what is your expected outcome

 **Strengths / limitations:** Data: what type of plasmid you need and what host organism you are working with.
 Types of resistance and size capacity of your vector.

+---

+### Plant Breeding and Genome Editing
+**Use example:** Does this line carry the trait of interest.
+Can I select for it in future generations

+**Strengths / limitations:** Genotyping panels across breeding populations.
+Whole genome resequencing of parental lines.
+Amplicon sequencing at edited sites

+---

+### Crop Pathogen Genomics

+**Use example:** Which pathogens are present in the field.
+ Which strains.
+Which pesticides to use

+**Strengths / limitations:** ITS or other marker amplicons from field samples.
+Whole genome resequencing of isolates.
+Targeted screening of known resistance alleles.

+---

+### Environmental Monitoring and Bio-Surveillance

+**Use example:** Is the organism present?
+Abundance/ threshold.

+**Strengths / limitations:** [Your text here.]

+---

 <!--
   Add more categories and entries by copying the pattern above.
   Aim for a toolkit that reads like notes a working professional would keep.

 -->